JaLuoawa/Jalor_MiniWorldSearchItemScript/README.md

 ---

 ## Introduction
-- **MiniWouldSearchItemScript** is a script based on the built-in Lua of Mini World.
+- **MiniWorldSearchItemScript** is a script based on the built-in Lua of Mini World.
 - The main function is to help developers obtain item IDs faster to improve development efficiency.

 ## Use